akh7177/Homelab/Jellyfin/Readme.md

 # Jellyfin Installation and Setup on an Ubuntu Server VM

-First off, why did I choose to put it separately on a VM rather than having it on an LXC?
+## First off, why did I choose to put it separately on a VM rather than having it on an LXC?
 Cus I wanted to do a GPU passthrough to enable Hardware Encoding for my media essentially letting me play a wide variety of media over all my devices

-Can't I do a GPU Passthrough via LXC?
+## Can't I do a GPU Passthrough via LXC?
 Its certainly possible but I also intend to utilize this GPU for Immich.
 Hence I preferred having all the services that require GPU in a single place

+Here's a quick look on my anime library that's been setup on Jellyfin!

 <center><img src="../images/Jellyfin.png" alt="Jellyfin" style="width:80%; height:auto;"></center>